Dutch language in Indonesia: VOC era

-20th Century
+20th century

 Old electrical voltage danger sign in Dutch, East Indies Malay, and Javanese in Surabaya.

 Malay, like Dutch, became increasingly significant in the Dutch East Indies.
-However, beyond its role as a regional language, Malay was also widely used in British territories such as Malaya, Singapore, and Brunei, where it functioned as a lingua franca.
+However, beyond its role as a regional language, Malay was also widely used in British territories such as Malaysia, Singapore, and Brunei, where it functioned as a lingua franca.
 Since the 20th century, the Dutch language gained formal recognition in Indonesia, and many Indonesians with Dutch ancestry continue to use it among family and friends.
 In 1942, following the Japanese occupation of the Dutch East Indies, the use of Dutch was banned, with only native Asian languages—such as Malay and Japanese—permitted for official and daily use.

 After Indonesia's independence in 1945, which was formally recognized by the Netherlands in 1949, Dutch remained in use for an extended period, particularly among those with historical ties to the Netherlands.
 In some regions, Dutch proficiency continued to be regarded as a marker of a good education.
-Despite strong anti-Dutch sentiments following the police actions (agresi militer I dan II) and the Bersiap period, many Indonesians continued to respect the Dutch language.
-Sukarno, Indonesia’s first president and proclaimer of independence, regularly spoke Dutch and read Dutch books annually.
+Despite strong anti-Dutch sentiments following the Police Actions (agresi militer I dan II) and the Bersiap period, many Indonesians continued to respect the Dutch language.
+Sukarno, Indonesia's first president and proclaimer of independence, regularly spoke Dutch and read Dutch books annually.
 The Dutch language persisted in the region, partly because the Netherlands retained control of its colony, Netherlands New Guinea (Nugini Belanda), after 1949.
 Sukarno claimed that the territory rightfully belonged to Indonesia and engaged in prolonged negotiations with the Dutch over its status.
 Meanwhile, through colonial schools in Netherlands New Guinea, many indigenous Papuans were also introduced to the Dutch language, contributing to its continued presence in the region.

 In Indonesia, individuals of Dutch orientation, mixed Dutch-Indonesian heritage, or those with past romantic ties to the Dutch were sometimes referred to by the derogatory term Londo Ireng.
 This term originates from Javanese, where Londo means Dutch and Ireng means black.
 The term is associated with "Belanda Hitam" (Black Dutch), a designation historically used in Indonesia to describe individuals whose parents or grandparents had aligned with the Dutch colonial administration.
 The phrase carried negative connotations and was often used in a discriminatory or pejorative context.